MontelioneLab/AISAR/README.md

 https://www.randomcoilindex.ca/cgi-bin/rci_cgi_current.py

-# AlphaFold-NMR Scripts with Demo (set working dir: CDK2AP1-doc1)
+# AlphaFold-NMR Scripts with Demo

 *** all paths in the scripts need to be changed to your local path